Hold Me Now (Thompson Twins song): Chart performance

 "Hold Me Now" was released in the United Kingdom in November 1983, debuting on the UK Singles Chart at number 31, peaking at number four, and staying in the chart for 15 weeks.
 It became the band's first top five in the country, and their biggest seller earning a gold certification by the British Phonographic Industry (BPI) in January 1984.
-The song was a moderate hit in Europe, reaching the top 10 in Germany and Ireland, and peaking at number 18 in Switzerland.
+Despite its late release in November 1983 it was one of the top 40 best selling singles in the UK that year at number 32.
+The song also reached the top 10 in Germany and Ireland, and peaking at number 18 in Switzerland.

 The single was released in North America in February 1984.
 In Canada the single peaked at number three on The Record's singles chart and entered the RPM singles chart at number 43, peaking at number three on 28 April 1984.
 The Canadian Recording Industry Association (CRIA) certified "Hold Me Now" gold in May 1984.
 In the United States the single entered the Billboard Hot 100 on 11 February 1984 at number 73, peaking at number three on 5 May 1984, and staying 21 weeks on the chart, becoming the band's biggest hit in the country.
 In addition, it topped Billboard's Hot Dance Club Play chart for a week on 28 April 1984, becoming the band's third number-one single on this chart.